mitexleo/fediroma/docs/installation/gentoo_en.md

 # emerge --ask media-video/ffmpeg media-gfx/imagemagick media-libs/exiftool
 ```

-### Install PleromaBE
+### Install AkkomaBE

-* Add a new system user for the Pleroma service and set up default directories:
+* Add a new system user for the Akkoma service and set up default directories:

 Remove `,wheel` if you do not want this user to be able to use `sudo`, however note that being able to `sudo` as the `pleroma` user will make finishing the insallation and common maintenence tasks somewhat easier: